meteor/meteor/content/mobile.md

 After the download and installation completes, you will need to accept the license agreement.
 If you start Xcode for the first time, a dialog will pop up where you can read the license agreement and accept it.
 You can close Xcode directly afterwards.

 A shortcut is to run `sudo xcodebuild -license accept` from the command line.
 (You will still be expected to have read and understood the [Xcode and Apple SDKs Agreement](https://www.apple.com/legal/sla/docs/xcode.pdf)).

+> As of [Cordova iOS 4.3.0](https://cordova.apache.org/announcements/2016/10/24/ios-release.html) you may also need to `sudo gem install cocoapods` to resolve a dependency with [PhoneGap Push Plugin](http://phonegap.com/blog/2016/11/03/phonegap-plugin-push-1.9.0/dependency).

 <h3 id="installing-prerequisites-android">Android</h3>